jeffqchen/Saturn8DINMod/README.md

 ### Solder pins onto the PCB

-Here is a method suggested by [Leon Kiriliuk](https://twitter.com/leonkiriliuk/status/1542005845776547842) and I found it made a ton of sense.
+Here is a method suggested by [Leon Kiriliuk](https://twitter.com/leonkiriliuk/status/1542005845776547842), and I find it makes a ton of sense.
 Unfortunately I ran out of the Saturn PCB at the time, so I used a piece of prototype board as a demonstration.

 First, pick a sacrificial resistor with long legs.
 I bent the legs into a zigzag shape with a syringe needle, with each section about 5mm long.
 This will be the length we need for the pins.
 You could also simply mark the length with a marker pen.
 It's all up to you.